just-nibble/wallp-switch/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-A utility that randomly switches KDE your wallpaper
+A utility that randomly switches KDE your wallpaper.
+It checks for wallpapers in your ~/Pictures/wallpapers directory
 <p align="right">(<a href="#readme-top">back to top</a>)</p>